cedalo/streamsheets-documentation/source/functions/streamsheet/read.rst

      - Description
    * - Key
      - A key to a data item, that should be read.
-The key is usually created by using utility functions like :ref:`INBOXDATA`, :ref:`INBOXMETADATA` or :ref:`OUTBOXDATA`.
-The key consists of the path to the item within the JSON object.
+The key is usually created by using utility functions like :ref:`INBOXDATA`, :ref:`INBOXMETADATA`, :ref:`OUTBOXMETADATA` or :ref:`OUTBOXDATA`.
+The key consists of the path to the item within the
+       JSON object.
 Each path element is surrounded by brackets, Depending on the used utility function, you can retrieve data from different sources (e.g. Inbox or Outbox).
    * - TargetCell or Range